Payment Plan is available for this course with a 50% non-refundable downpayment and payment plan fee

 What our course covers:

-This 90 hour program will prepare the Instructor Candidate to develop and teach EMS programs in adherence to the 2007 Scope of Practice and 2009 National Education Standards.
+This over 90 hour program will prepare the Instructor Candidate to develop and teach EMS programs in adherence to the National Education Standards.

 The course will provide the principles, practices, and procedures to assist the candidate in transitioning from clinician to educator.

 Students must complete 25 hours of student teaching.
 This may be completed at CPR Training Professionals when requested.
 Guidelines for student teaching is as follows:

 Inclusion of twenty-five (25) hour student teaching internship required for initial course completion to occur after all classroom content completed.